dr3amy3gg/alx-low_level_programming/0x0C-more_malloc_free/README.md

 0 write a function that allocates memory using malloc; return ptr to allocated memory; if fail, process termination with status value of 98
 1 write a function that concatenates two strings; returned pointer shall point to a newly allocated space in memory, which contains s1, followed by the first n bytes of s2, null terminated; return null if fail; if n is greater or equal to the length of s2, then use entire string of s2; if null is passed, treat as empty string
 echo 2 write a function that allocates memory for an array, using malloc; allocates memory for array of 'nmemb' elements of 'size' bytes each and returns pointer to the allocated memory; memory is set to 0; if nmemb or size is 0 return NULL; if malloc fails, return NULL
+3 write a function that creates an array of integers; contain all the values from min to max (included both), ordered from min to max; return ptr to array; if min > max, return NULL, if malloc fails return NULL